jpreston-alt/Portfolio/README.md

 ## About
 I built this site to be a place where I could showcase my web development portfolio.
 I wanted a place where I could direct someone to find out a little more about me, see examples of my work, get access to my resume, LinkedIn profile, GitHub profile, and contact information.
 I wanted the user to be able to view my recent projects and access the deployed site and GitHub repo for those projects.

 I used the CSS framework Bulma to style my page and ensure that it was fully responsive.
 I wanted to keep the design clean and simple so that the pictures of my projects would stand out.
 I decided to generate the project cards using JavaScript so that I can more easily edit, add, and delete cards in the future.
-So the user doesn't have to leave my page to view my resume, I learned about using modals so that I could display my resume in a modal instad.
+So the user doesn't have to navigate to a different page to view my resume and contact information, I learned to use modals to display this information on the page they are already on.

 This site is a work in progress, and as my skills develop, it will continue to develop too!